-Complete the configuration data table with the data that you and the service representative need before the initial installation.
-Include the following information for the SAN Volume Controller cluster:
+The configuration data table helps you to plan the initial settings for the cluster configuration.

-Language
+Include the following initial settings for the cluster:

-The national language in which you want the messages displayed on the front panel.
+Term Description Language The national language in which you want the messages displayed on the front panel.
+This option applies only to service messages.
 The default is English.
-This option applies only to service messages.

-Cluster IP address

-The address that will be used for all normal configuration and service access to the cluster.

-Service IP address

-The address that will be used for emergency access to the cluster.

-Gateway IP address

-The IP address for the default local gateway for the cluster.
+Cluster IP address The address that will be used for all typical configuration and service access to the cluster.
+Service IP address The address that will be used for emergency access to the cluster.
+Gateway IP address The IP address for the default local gateway for the cluster.
+Subnet mask The subnet mask of the cluster.
+Fibre-channel switch speed The fibre-channel switch speed can be either 1 Gb or 2 Gb.

-Subnet mask

-The subnet mask of the cluster.

-Fibre-channel switch speed

-The fibre-channel switch speed can be either 1 Gb or 2 Gb.